CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 use a visual?
 --->
 #### Hand
 Your hand is where you keep the cards you can play.
-You start the game by drawing 7 cards and may have up to 7 cards in hand. if you have more at the end of your turn, you discard cards until you only have 7.
+You start the game with 7 cards in hand.
+If you have more at the end of your turn, you discard cards until you only have 7.

 #### Battlefield
 The Battlefield is where the bulk of the game occurs.
 Permanent cards, such as creatures or lands, exist here once they are played.